lesca/lemoe/backups/README.md

 lemoe.sh restore mybackup
 ```

-* It removes the existing distro if it's existing before restoring.
+* It removes the existing proot distro if it's existed before restoring.
-* It resotres distro image only.
-* For termux profile backup, it restores only if it's the first time to run `lemoe.sh`.
+* When you restore a custom backup, it resotres the distro image only.
+It is because the profile backup is part of the image that you just backed up.

 To backup and restore manually, you can run:
 ```